anandgraves/frontend-developer-bookmarks/README.md

 ## Generate dummy content

-* [loripsum](http://loripsum.net/) - A lorem ipsum generator that generates more than just plain text
+* [loripsum](http://loripsum.net/) - a lorem ipsum generator that generates more than just plain text

 ## Blogs